-If you’re in the military and need to move to a new PCS, if this is your first time ever doing so, your stress level understandably may be sky high.
+If you’re in the military and need to move to a new Permanent Change of Station (PCS), if this is your first time ever doing so, your stress level understandably may be sky-high.

 Don’t worry; we’ve got your back.

 Take a look below for nine tips and strategies you can try that will help your move be as smooth and pressure-free as possible.

 The time between when PCS orders are delivered and the military member’s report date can vary widely: the average time frame can be as little as two weeks or as long as five months.
 Time will fly no matter how many days or weeks you have to make the move.
 So as soon as you receive those orders, remember: procrastination at this time is not your friend!

 Getting an early start on your move preparations can be especially important if you’re going to be moving during peak season (May to August) as it may be harder to reserve movers on the exact days you want.
 So the sooner you can book your pickup and delivery dates, the better.

 2. Visit your current station’s support and/or relocation center.